johnstonskj/thrift-specs/docs/transport-api.md

 }
 ```

+The behavior of a seekable transport when the `position` is set beyond the value of `length()` is implementation specific.

 ## Server Transport API

 The following is the server-side API that implements a listener loop for, and dispatches, client requests.